22 incredibly useful Google Assistant tips

 To that end, a Google Home speaker can do more than just play music and tell you about the weather.
 It can also help you communicate with others, tune out distractions, and perform simple tasks without breaking your focus on the larger ones.

-If you’re able to get a Google Home speaker into your office–or are lucky enough to work from home–here are the many ways that Google Assistant can help with productivity.
+If you’re able to get a Google Home speaker into your office—or are lucky enough to work from home—here are the many ways that Google Assistant can help with productivity.
+All these tips are for Google Home smart speakers; many will also work with an Android phone.
 (Alexa users, no need to feel left out.
 We’ve got productivity tips for Amazon’s voice assistant as well.)

-Distraction destroyers
+Distraction destroyer

 Silence your phone: If you have an Android phone, you can use a Google Home speaker to silence notifications by saying, “Hey Google, turn on Do Not Disturb on my phone.”
 Just remember that you’ll have to turn off Do Not Disturb when you’re ready to receive notifications again.

 Soothe your senses: Just like Amazon’s Alexa speakers, Google Home can play a wide range of noise effects and nature sounds to help snap you into focus.
-Try saying “Hey Google, play white noise” or “Hey Google, play relaxing sounds.”
+Try saying, “Hey Google, play white noise” or “Hey Google, play relaxing sounds.”
 You can also ask for specific nature themes such as rain or ocean sounds to keep you calm at work.

-Time your work (and your breaks): Although Google Assistant doesn’t have a good Pomodoro Technique skill, you can build your own by saying “Hey Google, set a timer for 25 minutes, and another timer for 30 minutes.”
-That’ll give you 25 minutes of focus time, followed by a five minute break interval.
+Time your work (and your breaks): Although Google Assistant doesn’t have a good Pomodoro Technique skill, you can build your own by saying, “Hey Google, set a timer for 25 minutes, and another timer for 30 minutes.”
+That’ll give you 25 minutes of focus time, followed by a five-minute break interval.
 When your break time’s up, just say “Stop” (no need to utter “Hey Google” first), then set up your timers again.

 Tie it all together: With Google Assistant routines, you can execute multiple actions with a single voice command.
 A “Focus mode” routine, for instance, could let you enable Do Not Disturb, set Google Home to a mid-to-low volume, set up your Pomodoro timers, and turn on white noise all at the same time.